bjankord/brettjankord.com/src/pages/posts/2015-07-07-inline-scss-with-jekyll-and-grunt.md

 ---
-title: 'Inline SCSS with Jekyll and Grunt'
+title: "Inline SCSS with Jekyll and Grunt"
-author: Brett
-layout: post
-comments : true
-code_demo: true
-permalink: /2015/07/07/Inline SCSS with Jekyll and Grunt/
+date: "2015-07-07"
+tags: ["CSS"]
+permalink: /2015/07/07/inline-scss-with-jekyll-and-grunt/
 ---

 Inlining critical CSS as great way to improve the performance of your site, it reduces blocking CSS requests needed for the initial render.
-I recently added this functionality to [my site](https://github.com/bjankord/brettjankord.com/blob/master/Gruntfile.js) and with the help of grunt, inlining CSS in Jeykll is fairly straight forward.
+I recently added this functionality to my site and with the help of grunt, inlining CSS in Jeykll is fairly straight forward.

 ## Grunt setup